PythonDataScience24/Python_Project/README.md

 In the third week we completed our recommendation algorithm and included two plots to visualize the recommended movies.
 First we show the Top 10 recommendations in a bar plot with their indices in the DataFrame.
 The recommendations go from place 1 (left) to place 10 (right) independent of the size of the bar.
 We still would like to exchange the index on the y-axis with the actual value given to each movie by the cosine similarities from our recommendation algorithm.
 We also included a pie chart to show the distribution of genres of the Top 10 recommended movies.

-In the fourth week we initialized a virtual environment for the project to containerize the dependencies of the app away from the user's main environment, and included instructions how to start the container.
+In the fourth week we initialized a virtual environment for the project to containerize the dependencies of the app away from the user's main environment, and included instructions how to start the container and install the required packages.